 Along the coast and on the Outer Banks, North Carolina is dotted with gorgeous and historic lighthouses.
-We’re home to the largest brick lighthouse in the U.S, a Gothic revival lighthouse, and some that date back to the early 1800s.
+We’re home to the largest brick lighthouse in the U.S., a Gothic revival lighthouse, and some that date back to the early 1800s.
 It’s crazy to think of the history, and all of the ships that have been guided, by North Carolina’s lighthouses.
-What a better way to experience the beauty than to make a whole road trip out of it?
+What better way to experience the beauty than to make a whole road trip out of it?
 Our suggestion?
 Take around 4-5 days for the entire trip, stop along the way in the quaint coastal towns, and make the most out of this lighthouse road trip in North Carolina.
-For full driving instructions and the map, click here.
-Lets hit the road!
+For full driving instructions and the map, visit Google Maps.
+Let’s hit the road!

 What a beautiful, fun, and coastal road trip!
 By now you should have salt in your hair and sand in your toes.
 This is a road trip we could do time and time again.
 Have you ever traveled down the coast and visited all of the gorgeous local lighthouses?
 Are there any landmarks that should be added to this lighthouse road trip in North Carolina?
 Share your thoughts in the comments!

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.

 Nikki Rhoades|April 19, 2020

 What is the most famous lighthouse in North Carolina?

 Here in The Old North State, beaches abound.
 Our state is coveted by locals and tourists alike, both for our beaches and for our incredible landscape.
 However, we also have one fascinating landmark that is famous throughout the nation.